e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/app-webhooks/README.md

 When Anthropic sends a run-started webhook, the app:

 1. Verifies the raw payload with `ANTHROPIC_WEBHOOK_SIGNING_KEY`.
-2. Reads `event.data.id` as the Managed Agents session id.
+2. Wakes an app-side drain of Anthropic's self-hosted environment work queue.
-3. Computes the sandbox routing key from `APP_SANDBOX_ROUTING_SCOPE`.
+3. Claims queued work with the environment key.
-4. Reconnects to that route's sandbox and starts the worker if needed.
+4. Computes the sandbox routing key from the claimed work item's session id and `APP_SANDBOX_ROUTING_SCOPE`.
-5. Creates a fresh E2B sandbox and writes a new store assignment if the route is new or stale.
+5. Reconnects to that route's sandbox or creates a fresh E2B sandbox, writes the store assignment, and starts the worker with the claimed `ANTHROPIC_WORK_ID` and `ANTHROPIC_SESSION_ID`.

 Routing scopes: